jcorporation/myMPD/docs/configuration/configuration-files.md

 title: Configuration files
 ---

-At the first start (if there is no config folder in the working folder) myMPD tries to [autodetect the MPD connection]({{site.baseurl}}/configuration/mpd-connection) and reads some environment variables.
+At the first start (if there is no config folder in the working folder) myMPD reads some environment variables and writes the configuration files.

 <div class="alert alert-warning">
 After the first start all environment variables are ignored, except loglevel.